Visiting some amazing points of interest of north-west Scotland in an epic road-trip.

 The cave is named Smoo, which came from Norse, and means "a cave."
 It was used as a fishing base for ages, there are speculations that first settlement here was 5000BC.
 Smoo has a large entrance, but you can actually get further in by a wooden walk, where's a roaring waterfall.
 I did not expect this, nice!

 Snack-time, and back to the road.
 Now, let me tell you more about the road itself.
 It is a part of the North Coast 500, which is a driving icon.
 It is no secret, I enjoy driving nice roads, and I like the path to be a goal itself.
-I actually have a list of roads I'd love to drive on, and the NC500 was among the top of it.
+I actually have a list of routes I'd love to drive on, and the NC500 was among the top of it.
 And here's me, living the dream.

 We made another stop near the Ardvreck Castle, another good one.